Ensembl/regulation-workflows/README.md

 choose to get all alignment job definitions for all _'Mus musculus'_ _'ATAC-seq'_ assays (more specific filters involving other metadata dimensions are available).

-To automate job execution from job definitions that we get from rdr-API, we have set up entry-point workflows (main workflows).
-These entry-point workflows include a task that requests from a rdr-API endpoint job definitions of a certain type (e.g., peak-calling jobs).
+To trigger job execution of data registered in RDR, we use rdr-API.
+We have set up entry-point workflows, which include an initial task that will request the set of input parameters for datasets involved in a query of interest.
+These requests are done via rdr-API endpoints, one end point per type of job (e.g., alignment jobs).

 The call to rdr-API retrieves the list of job definitions matching the query parameters passed by a user/operator as parameters to the entry-point workflow.
 With these job definitions, the workflow fans out and starts the subsequent work necessary to fulfil each job definition.
 As the workflow execution progresses, intermediate files shared between tasks are temporarily kept in dynamically allocated k8s Persistent Volume Claims, inputs from upstream workflows are fetched from S3, and outputs worth persisting go to an S3 bucket.
 Once the main workflow runs successfully, the output metadata is registered in RDR via rdr-API.

 We have implemented our primary analysis workflows to follow a modular approach.
 This modular approach has allowed us to group tasks with a specific concern and execution profile.
-For example, two of the main workflows are short-read-mapping and a peak-calling.
+For example, two of the main workflows are alignment (short-read mapping) and a peak-calling.
 The short-read mapping workflow includes tasks that benefit from multithreading while having a relatively small memory footprint that is mainly dependent on the reference genome used (common node flavors for these tasks involve 12-16 vCPUs and 32 GB of memory).
 In contrast, the peak-calling workflow includes tasks that are more memory-intensive.
 The memory required for a